Cygnus Air: History

+Foundation and early years

 The airline was founded by Regional Airlines (France) together with the Spanish Gestair group as 'Regional Líneas Aéreas' in 1994.
-The airline operated scheduled passenger flights from Madrid with a fleet of Saab 340.
+The airline operated scheduled passenger flights from Madrid with a fleet of Saab 340s.

-Cygnus Air (1998 - 2007)

 In January 1998 Regional was renamed Cygnus Air and by November the airline shifted to full cargo operations.
 Its fleet consisted then of two Douglas DC-862F aircraft.
 In July 2002, a DC8-73F was phased in.
 At that time the airline was owned 60% by Macholfam International, a branch of the Gestair group, and 40% by Imesapi of the ACS group.

-Gestair Cargo (2007 - 2013)
+Further rebrandings

 In May 2007, as part of a new policy of the Gestair Group, the airline began to use Gestair Cargo as DBA.
 At that time Gestair Cargo's main customer was Iberia Airlines.
 Gestair Cargo expanded and modernized its fleet in 2011, adding a Boeing 767-300F in January and another Boeing 767-300F in March.

-By March 2010, following a capital increase, 73% of the company belonged to Imesapi and 27% to the Gestair group.
+By March 2010, following a capital increase, 73% of the company belonged to Imesapi and 27% to the Gestair Group.

-Cygnus Air (2013 - )

 Cygnus Air belongs to ACS group.
 The airline operates regular cargo flights within Europe and Canary Islands with its B757.
-Cygnus Air also offer to its clients charter flights and ad-hoc solutions.
+Cygnus Air also offers to its clients charter flights and ad-hoc solutions.